Michaeltaakin/PROJECT_MIKE/project_04/README.md

-## Step 2: Initialize and Deploy Terraform
+## Step 2: Deploying Infrastructure with Terraform

 I ran these commands in each steps for deployment:

-terraform init -  downloads AWS provider plugins terraform plan - previews what will be created terraform apply - actually creates all resources
+terraform init – downloads the required AWS provider plugins

+terraform plan – previews the resources that will be created or modified

+terraform apply – applies the configuration and creates all resources

 ![alt text](<screenshots/Screenshot 2025-10-10 103857.png>)